MISS COOKBOOK

 6. Place finished roll on the platter or cookie sheet and continue until all your ingredients are gone.
 Don't stack the rolls.

-7. Serve with dipping sauce. (recipe link) If not serving immediately, cover with plastic wrap and refrigerate.
+7. Serve with Thai Peanut Dipping Sauce. (recipe link) If not serving immediately, cover with plastic wrap and refrigerate.

 Picture